 So the way it looks is that whether there is a None or NULL in the QgsFeature originally, when it is restored through the memory layer saver and installed into the QgsFeature it turns to NULL.

 Which doesn't make sense with what you are saying, that NULLs are restored as None.
 On the other hand it does mean that Nones are restored as NULL.

 I will fix this in the Memory layer saver - hopefully that will also sort out the labelling problem, even thought it looks like it is the wrong way around.
 It does look like there may be an issue with the QgsFeature SIP wrapping

-#10 Updated by Giovanni Manghi almost 6 years ago
+#10 Updated by Giovanni Manghi over 7 years ago

 - Subject changed from Data Defined Label Locations NULL value doesn't work as expected with SQL Server Layer to Data Defined Label Locations NULL value doesn't work as expected with SQL Server Layer/PostGIS

 - Target version changed from Future Release - High Priority to Version 2.4

 Tagging this as a regression because is ok on 2.0.1.